tranthuyquynh122-cyber/Customer-Segmentation-with-RFM/README.md

 # 📊 Customer Segmentation using RFM for For Marketing Campaigns in A Retail Global SuperStore | Python

 ## 📌 Project Overview
-**Business question:** How can we segment customers based on purchasing behavior to support targeted marketing strategies?
 **Domain:** E-commerce / Retail Analytics
 Author: Tran Thuy Quynh
 Date: 2025